TheRabbittt/rpi-docker-setup/README.md

 ## NGINX Proxy Manager

 NGINX Proxy Manager lets you manage domains and control which application each domain points to.
 For example, you can create a domain name for Pi-hole (e.g., pihole.website.io) instead of using its IP address.
-This setup won’t be public; only devices connected to NGINX Proxy Manager will access these domains.
+This setup won’t be public; only devices within your LAN will be able to access these services.

-    Tutorial: [Video Guide](https://www.youtube.com/watch?v=qlcVx-k-02E) (I used deSEC for DNS, which is free.)
+    Tutorial: Credit to "Wolfgang's Channel" on youtube for this video guide (https://www.youtube.com/watch?v=qlcVx-k-02E) (I used deSEC for DNS, which is free.)

 ``` Bash
 services: